 Students who earn a "D" or "F" in a course in their program major, or an "F" in a general education course, must repeat the course.
 Students who receive a "D" or "F" in two technical courses may be dismissed.
-The grade of "D" is considered passing in COL 105 and CDV 198.2.
-In general education courses, a grade of "D" is considered passing minimally, and students may repeat the course.
+In general education courses unless otherwise noted in the program requirements, a grade of "D" is considered passing minimally, and students may repeat the course.
 For general education course MAT 101 (Principles of Mathematics), a grade of "C" is the minimum passing grade.
 Students must repeat the course if the minimum passing grade is not earned.
-A cumulative grade point average (CGPA) of 2.0 must be achieved.
-When a course is repeated, the original grade remains on the student's permanent academic record but is designated as a repeated course.
+When a course is repeated, all attempted course grades remains on the student's permanent academic record but is designated as a repeated course.
 All repeated courses count as credit hours attempted in the timeframe evaluation for SAP (see quantitative evaluation).
-The highest grade earned for the repeated course is counted as credit hours completed and is used in the CGPA calculation.
+The most recent grade earned for the repeated course is counted as credit hours completed and is used in the CGPA calculation.

 For programs that do not have a maximum number of attempted failed courses policy, students may repeat a failed course for a total of three times including the original failed course.
 Should the student fail the third attempt of the course, the student will be academically terminated.
 Students who are eligible for reinstatement who were academically terminated due to the third failed attempt may take the failed course at another institution and seek transfer credit for the course.
 Please see the Transfer Credit Policies for specific guidelines on the requirements for transfer course eligibility.